RomPiot/integration-setup/README.md

 ## Requirements

-tip: Use nvm for more flexibility on node version
+Tip: use nvm for better flexibility of node version

 - NodeJS
 - NPM (or Yarn)